About Acupuncture and Acupressure

 Meridians are pathways for subtle energy in the body.
 There are 14 meridians (some experts say as many as 20).
 Learn more about the body's meridian system here.

-Using a complicated process of diagnosis based on Traditional Chinese Medicine theory, acupuncturists insert extremely tiny needles into acupoints along indicated meridians to unblock qi and restore balance to the body's life energy.
+Using a complex process of diagnosis based on Traditional Chinese Medicine theory, acupuncturists insert extremely tiny needles into acupoints along indicated meridians to unblock qi and restore balance to the body's life energy.
 This is usually painless or nearly painless.

-Acupressure uses finger or hand pressure to accomplish the same purposes.
-While acupuncture requires years of study, acupressure can be easily learned and safely practiced by the general public.
+Acupressure uses finger or hand pressure applied to acupoints to accomplish the same purposes.
+While acupuncture requires years of study, acupressure is less precise and can be easily learned and safely practiced by the general public.
+Here's a good resource for learning acupressure:

 • I love Michael Reed Gach's book, Potent Points, and his website, www.acupressure.com.
 It's comprehensive and his explanations are very good.